 It can be difficult to accurately judge whether a photograph is correctly exposed or not.
 This is not made any easier by the LCD screens that feature on DSLR cameras – these often do not show the image very accurately or in very good quality.
 Luckily there is a tool on most DSLR cameras that can help with this.
 This is the histogram, a type of simple graph that quickly shows you whether a photograph is over or under exposed.
-The histogram can usually be seen once the photograph has been taken, when using the camera’s review function.
+The histogram can usually be seen when using the camera’s review function, after taking a photo.

-The basic idea of a histogram is to show the brightness of every pixel in the photograph.
+The basic idea of a histogram is to show the brightness of every pixel in a photograph.
 Every pixel is assigned a number between 0 and 255 representing its brightness, with 0 representing the darkest pixels possible and 255 representing the brightest pixels.
-The camera counts how many pixels have each number, and then produces a chart similar to the one shown below, with the number of very dark pixels on the left and the number of very bright pixels on the right.
+The camera counts how many pixels there are with each number, and then produces a chart similar to the one shown below, with the number of very dark pixels on the left and the number of very bright pixels on the right.
 In between you can see the number of pixels at each intermediate brightness.

 Take a closer look at the photograph and histogram shown above.
 You can immediately see that there are two regions in the histogram – a kind of jagged peak on the right and a smoother hill on the left.
 Looking at the photograph it’s quite easy to see what these correspond to – the small hill on the left corresponds to the darker ground while the peak on the right corresponds to the brighter sky.
 At the very far right of the histogram there is a sudden peak corresponding to the very brightest pixels.
 This indicates that there is some saturation in the photograph, and so some details have been lost.
 In this case the saturation is quite mild, and did not badly affect the photograph.